Mil Mi-24: Iraq War (2003–2011)

-War in Somalia (2006–2009)
+War in Somalia (2006–2009) and Somali Civil War (2009–present)

-The Ethiopian Air Force operated about three Mil Mi-35 and ten Mil Mi-24D helicopter gunships in the Somali theatre.
-One was shot down near Mogadishu International Airport on 30 March 2007 by Somali insurgents.
+The Ethiopian Air Force operated about three Mil Mi-35 and ten Mil Mi-24D helicopter gunships in the Ethiopian invasion of Somalia from 2006 to 2009.
+One was shot down on 30 March 2007 by Somali insurgents during the Battle of Mogadishu (March–April 2007).

+In 2012, three Ugandan Air Force Mi-24s en route to Somalia to join counterinsurgency operations crashed in Kenya.
+In July 2025, an Mi-24 deployed to support AUSSOM and Somali National Army troops, was destroyed during a crash in Mogadishu.

 2008 Russo-Georgian War

 Mil Mi-24s were used by both sides during the fighting in South Ossetia.
 During the war Georgian Air Force Mi-24s attacked their first targets on an early morning hour of 8 August, targeting the Ossetian presidential palace.
-The second target was a cement factory near Tskhinval, where major enemy forces and ammunition were located.
+The second target was a cement factory near Tskhinvali, where major enemy forces and ammunition were located.
 The last combat mission of the GAF Mi-24s was on 11 August, when a large Russian convoy, consisting of light trucks and BMP IFVs which were heading to the Georgian village of Avnevi was targeted by Mi-24s, completely destroying the convoy.
 The Georgian Air Force lost 2 Mi-24s on Senaki air base.
 They were destroyed by Russian troops on the ground.
 Both helicopters were in-operational.
 The Russian army heavily used Mi-24s in the conflict.
 Russian upgraded Mi-24PNs were credited for destroying 2 Georgian T-72SIM1 tanks, using guided missiles at night time, though some sources attribute those kills to Mil Mi-28.
 The Russian army did not lose any Mi-24s throughout the conflict, mainly because those helicopters were deployed to areas where Georgian air defence was not active, though some were damaged by small arms fire and at least one Mi-24 was lost due to technical reasons.